7 Best Lever Action Rifles: Ultimate Guide

 Marlin 336 Review

 The Marlin 336 modernized things a bit and improved on the 1893 action.
 You get a rock-solid setup with a side ejecting design paired with a side loading gate.
 Shooters can easily attach a rail on the top of the receiver to mount an optic of any type.
-A set of open sights sit across the top of the barrel and make snapshots in the brush easy and quick.
+Plus, there are open sights on top of the barrel for quick and easy snapshots in brushy conditions.

-Manipulating the lever is easy, smooth, and provides that tactile satisfaction you want from a lever gun.
-The Marlin 336 puts rounds tight where you want them and can be quite accurate with high-quality ammo.
-The popularity of the 336 also ensures you have a massive aftermarket for all the parts and pieces you could ever want.
-To make your Marlin truly yours, you can add scopes, extended hammer spurs, new handguards, stocks, and more.
+Operating the lever is a breeze, providing that satisfying tactile experience typical of lever guns.
+The Marlin 336 consistently delivers tight shot placement, especially with quality ammo.
+Its popularity ensures a wide range of aftermarket parts available you’d want To make your Marlin truly yours, you can add scopes, extended hammer spurs, new handguards, stocks, and more.

 Marlin 336 Pros and Cons